 9. Check visual presentation

-As much as it is vital to serve guests safe and good quality food, it is equally important to ensure it has been presented well.
-Create cooking and plating guidelines for the entire staff so no matter which staff cooks a dish, visual consistency is maintained.
+As much as it is vital to serve guests safe and good quality food, it is equally important how you present it.
+Create cooking and plating guidelines for the entire staff so no matter which staff cooks a dish, the visual consistency is the same.
 Having supervisors monitor food presentation is an indispensable step in restaurant quality control.

 Popular Italian Chef & restaurateur Giada De Laurentiis says, “I think we eat with our eyes first, so it has to look great.
 The presentation has to be great.”
 A menu item that tastes great but is badly plated is bound to discourage a customer from visiting your restaurant.
 Make sure your staff learns plating techniques that not only enhance the visual elements of a dish but also manage to make the food portions look generous.